alex-654/workbook/book_summary/completed_code/2 High-Quality Code.md

   with the other half of the data.
 In such a case, you really have two classes masquerading as one.
   Break them up!
 - Semantic violations
   Don’t make assumptions about the class’s users.
-Make interfaces programmatic rather than semantic when possible The semantic part of the interface consists of the assumptions about how the interface will be used, which cannot be enforced by the compiler.
+Make interfaces programmatic rather than semantic when possible.
+  The semantic part of the interface consists of the assumptions about how the interface will be used, which cannot be enforced by the compiler.
 The semantic interface includes considerations such as “RoutineA must be called before RoutineB”